-The Village of Mount Kisco's primary water source is Byram Lake Reservoir, which is a surface water supply located on Byram Lake Road in the towns of Bedford and North Castle.
+The Village of Mount Kisco's primary water source is Byram Lake Reservoir, which provided 92% of the water produced by the system last year is a surface water supply located on Byram Lake Road in the towns of Bedford and North Castle.
 Water from Byram Lake Reservoir is pumped to the Byram Lake Filtration Plant, a state-of-the-art facility which became operational in 2003, where the water is then disinfected with chlorine, treated for corrosion control, and filtered before entering the distribution system.
-The Leonard Park Wells, constructed and operational in 2001, supplement the Byram Lake water supply.
+The Leonard Park Wells, constructed and operational in 2001, provided 8% of the water produced last year as a supplement to the Byram Lake water supply.
 The well water is disinfected with chlorine, aerated to remove radon, and treated for corrosion control before entering the distribution system.
-The water filtration plant and wells are operated by Suez (formerly United Water).
+The water filtration plant and wells are operated by Veolia (formerly Suez).

 Please be reminded that what enters a community's separate storm sewer system (catch basins and storm drains) outflows to tributaries which contribute to our drinking water.
-For more information on our stormwater regulations, please engineering department/ visit our website at www.mountkiscony.gov/departments/
+For more information on our stormwater regulations, please visit our website at www.mountkiscony.gov/departments/engineering_department/

 The Village needs your help to ensure that Byram Lake is protected.
 Please report any dumping, littering, or other illegal activity to the Westchester County Police Department, Mount Kisco Precinct at (914) 241-1100.
-Certain fishing activities are permitted at Byram Lake, provided the appropriate permits have been obtained (please contact the Tax Receiver at 914-864-0034 for more information).
+Certain fishing activities are permitted at Byram Lake, provided the appropriate permits have been obtained, please contact the Tax Receiver at 914-864-0034 for more information.